t-d-k/LibreCrypt/docs/plausible_deniability.md

 Legally (in the US at least, and in theory) what it really boils down to is: does the fact that a prosecution cannot prove that the data held is encrypted data, together with a user's denial, produce _reasonable doubt_ as to whether the data is not an OTFE volume or not?
 Raising reasonable doubt as to what your volumes files really are is the aim of "plausible deniability"; leaving it up to the prosecution to prove, **beyond reasonable doubt,** they store encrypted data.

-In the UK (AIUI), things are slightly different with the "<span class="pagetitle">Regulation of Investigatory Powers Act (RIPA)" (see </span><span class="pagetitle"></span><a href="http://www.legislation.hmso.gov.uk/acts/acts2000/20000023.htm">http://www.legislation.hmso.gov.uk/acts/acts2000/20000023.htm</a>).
+In the UK (AIUI), things are slightly different with the "<span class="pagetitle">Regulation of Investigatory Powers Act (RIPA)"</span> (see <span class="pagetitle"[http://www.legislation.hmso.gov.uk/acts/acts2000/20000023.htm](http://www.legislation.hmso.gov.uk/acts/acts2000/20000023.htm)></span>).
-Depending largely on how the courts may interpret it, a user (as defendant) may eventually find yourself in the position of **effectively **having to ****prove that the data found is **not** an OTFE volume (or any other form of encrypted data).
+Depending largely on how the courts may interpret it, a user (as defendant) may eventually find yourself in the position of **effectively** having to **prove** that the data found is **not** an OTFE volume (or any other form of encrypted data).

 * * *
 <A NAME="level_3_heading_3">
 ### Hidden Volumes
 </A>

-More advanced OTFE systems go one step further: support for hidden volumes (as FreeOTFE does).
+More advanced OTFE systems go one step further: support for hidden volumes (as DoxBox does).

-Here, you have a "normal" OTFE volume filled with data that you have no objection to disclosing to an attacker.
-Mounting the volume with a different password causes the OTFE system to read a different part of the "host" volume file; giving access to a separate "hidden" volume.
+Here, you have a "normal" DoxBox filled with data that you have no objection to disclosing to an attacker.
+Opening the Box with a different password causes DoxBox to read a different part of the "host" DoxBox file; giving access to a separate "hidden" DoxBox.

-Here the concept of "plausible deniability" is much stronger;
-theoretically an attacker is not able to determine (let alone prove) whether or not such a hidden volume is present.
+Here the concept of "plausible deniability" is much stronger; theoretically an attacker is not able to determine (let alone prove) whether or not such a hidden DoxBox is present.

-However, the implementation of such "hidden volumes" is not as trivial as it may seem at first.
+However, the implementation of such "hidden DoxBoxes" is not as trivial as it may seem at first.

-In order for this approach to be successful, the host volume file must be initialized by writing random data to it.
-This is required since the host volume file may well have been created by simply writing 0x00's to your HDD in order to generate a large enough file.
-Any hidden volume stored within such a host volume file may well cause an attacker suspicion as to whether a hidden volume exists.
-(The hidden volume will appear as a large amount of high-entropy data, stuck in the middle of the volume file; interrupting the neat pattern of 0x00's!)
+In order for this approach to be successful, the DoxBox file must be initialized by writing random data to it.
+This is required since the host file may well have been created by simply writing 0x00's to your HDD in order to generate a large enough file.
+Any hidden volume stored within such a host file may well cause an attacker suspicion as to whether a hidden Box exists.
+(The hidden Box will appear as a large amount of high-entropy data, stuck in the middle of the file; interrupting the neat pattern of 0x00's!)

 The "random data" used for this process cannot simply be pseudorandom data; given the size of a typical volume file (even ones as small as a MB), pseudorandom data can potentially be identified as such, and become predictable.
 In this case, your hidden volume will not appear as high-entropy data stuck in the middle of a series of 0x00 bytes, but as high-entropy data interrupting any pattern formed by the pseudorandom data!

 Because truly random data can be difficult to rapidly generate in large quantities using a computer.
-Pseudorandom data _can_ still be used though: by encrypting it before it is written to the host volume file.
+Pseudorandom data _can_ still be used though: by encrypting it before it is written to the host file.
 In principle, although not as good as a cryptographically secure RNG, this should give the data written to the volume file a suitable degree of entropy.

-The easiest way of accomplishing this is, which will work with _any_ OTFE system, is to mount the host volume as per normal and overwrite all of its free space with a single pass of pseudorandom data.
-The data written to the mounted volume will be encrypted as it is written to the host volume file.
+The easiest way of accomplishing this is, which will work with _any_ OTFE system, is to open the outer DoxBox as per normal and overwrite all of its free space with a single pass of pseudorandom data.
+The data written to the DoxBox will be encrypted as it is written to the file.

 * * *
 <A NAME="level_3_heading_4">